SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/types_of_testing.de.md

 ### Regression testing
 This testing is generally done after a change, fix or feature addition.

-In order to ensure that the change has not broken any of the existing functionality, some already executed tests are executed again.
+To ensure that the change has not broken any of the existing functionality, some already executed tests are executed again.

-The set of re-executed test can be full or partial and can include several different types, depending on the application and development team.
+The set of re-executed tests can be full or partial and can include several different types, depending on the application and development team.